kb5465/mashHF/README.md

 Single-trait exome-wide association analyses are implemented in the REGENIE folder.

 Helper scripts, such as scripts to construct the data files and to perform mash multi-trait testing, are contained within the R folder.

+Analysis of publically-available gene expression data is available in Thesis_GTEX_OT.ipynb.